Skip to main content

 • Original VAT amount

-5. Click Mark as Written Off to formally write off the debt in CoralLedger
+4. Click Mark as Written Off to formally write off the debt in CoralLedger — this is the event that makes the relief available under s.
+53(3)

 Stage 4: Include in VAT Return